Before the Storm – Hurricane Maria and our survival

 At 9:15PM local time (21:15 AST, 1:15 UTC Sept.
 19th), on the night of Monday 18th September 2017, Hurricane Maria arrived on Dominica as an extremely powerful Category 5 hurricane.
 Some, including me, have described Maria as a Cat 5+.
 That means, that if there were a Category 6, she would definitely have fallen into that category.
 When it came to wind speeds, she was not the first such hurricane, there had been faster than her but there was one significant difference.
 Maria broke the world record for the lowest central pressure with 908 mbar, in recorded history thus far.

-I was already aware that as a Cat 4, Maria was highly likely to set down tornadoes.
-In my opinion, these were the truly destructive elements.
-One must remember that every Cat 5 hurricane is basically already a tornado class in itself.
-They automatically spawn multiple tornadoes.
+As a Cat 4, Maria was highly likely to set down tornadoes.
+These were the truly destructive elements.
+Every Cat 5 hurricane is basically already a tornado class in itself and worse, they automatically spawn multiple tornadoes.
 Hurricane Maria survivors related accounts of several tornadoes touching down simultaneously as they lost their roofs during the night of the onslaught.
 18 tornadoes touched down simultaneously in one survivor account.
 Another survivor related having seen his refrigerator spin suspended in the air in his living room, the only time he questioned whether he would get through the night alive.

 The Hours Before The Storm

 I watched in disbelief as the hurricane bore down on the island.
 What was incredible was that Maria spawned on September 17th and one day later became a Category 5, causing confusion in information dissemination.
 By the time she was reported as having risen to a higher class, she was already turning into an even higher category.